jonkracht/opus-two-serial-communication/README.md

 ## Summary of the procedure
 1. Install minicom
-2. Connect PC to O2 via cable
+2. Connect a computer to O2 via cable
 3. Allow read/write permissions
 4. Create a configuration file of communication parameters
 5. Begin communication